ilaria-barletta/roomies-ui/README.md

 **Fix** : The cause of this issue was that I was storing the member to delete to show in a confirmation modal.
 However, I didn't always reset it properly when cancelling from the modal or when clicking around.
 The fix here was to make sure I always reset the member to delete to `null` when the modal closed.

+`4`

+**Expected** : The user should remain logged out after clicking logout and then refreshing the page

+**Testing** : I tested this by logging out from the navigation bar and then refreshing the browser.

+**Result** : Refreshing the page loads the previously logged in user again.

+**Fix** : I have implemented the dj-rest-auth logout fix as detailed in the Code Institute instructions.
+This issue still persisted for me afterwards, but the issue was that I forgot a trailing `/` on the API route config.
+The fix here was to add the slash.

 ### Unfixed bugs
 `1`